ReneGRomCodes/FCC_python_certificate/Cert_Projects/README.md

 ## 4. Hash Table
 A Python script named hash_table.py that works by taking a key as an input and then hashing this key according to a specific hashing function.

+## 5. Tower of Hanoi
+The puzzle starts with the disks piled up on the first rod, in decreasing size, with the smallest disk on top and the largest disk on the bottom.
+The goal of the Tower of Hanoi puzzle is moving all the disks to the last rod.